-7.3 Calculating a limit on the WIMP-interaction rate 2 Bonus Points
+5.3 Calculating a limit on the WIMP-interaction rate 2 Bonus Points

-Let us reconsider the case that was presented on last week's exercise sheet (exercise 6.2).
-Assume that over the whole run time (T = 100 days), the xenon detector (active mass M = 35 kg) has observed a total of $n_0 = 3$ events.
-From which b = 1 event is expected to be induced due to the background of that detector (e.g. from radioactive impurities).
-Use the below table to derive 90% confidence intervals on the WIMP interaction rate R for this case.
+Let us come back to the hypothetical direct detection collaboration from last week's exercise sheet (exercise 4.1).
+Imagine you have chosen to go for the xenon detector with an active target mass of M = 35 kg.
+Assume that over the whole run time of T = 100 days, you observed a total of $n_0 = 3$ events, from which b = 1 event is expected to be induced by the detector background (e.g. from radioactive trace elements in the target).
+Use the table in the figure below to derive a 90% confidence interval on the WIMP interaction rate R for this case.